thementat42/Manganese/docs/01_variables.md

 | `bool`  | `false`        |
 | `ptr`   | a null pointer |

 Default initialization can be explicitly disabled for a variable using the `garbage` keyword.
-Setting a variable equal to `garbage` will stop the compiler from assigning it a default value (i.e., it will contain whatever value happens to be in its assigned memory address)
+Setting a variable equal to `garbage` will stop the compiler from assigning it a default value (i.e., it will contain whatever value happens to be in its assigned memory address).
+Using a `garbage` variable before assigning it a value is undefined behavior.

 For example: